tigera-cs/Calico-Enterprise-Networking-Training-FR/4. Kubernetes Services and CE Service Advertisement/README.md

 0      0                          KUBE-SEP-TVZHKMXMBG2BIHXS  all          --   *   *    0.0.0.0/0      0.0.0.0/0    /*  yaobank/summary:http  */
 ```

-Notice that `kube-proxy` is using the `iptables` `statistic` module to set the probability for a packet to be randomly matched.
+Notice that `kube-proxy` iuses `iptables` `statistic` module to set the probability for a packet to be randomly matched.
 Make sure you scroll all the way to the right to see the full output.

 The second rule directs traffic destined for the `summary` service to the chain that delivers packets to the first service endpoint (KUBE-SEP-NCOI6JAXVX2D4BXJ) with a probability of 0.50000000000.
 The third rule unconditionally directs to the second service endpoint chain (KUBE-SEP-TVZHKMXMBG2BIHXS).
 The result is that traffic is load balanced across the service endpoints equally (on average).